HAYAT NAZER

 Mission

-I believe my purpose in life is to make a tiny change in the world before I leave.
+I believe my purpose in life is to use every breathing second to make a tiny change in the world before my time in this world ends.

 Copyright © 2021 hayatnazer.com - All Rights Reserved.